KyleAnthonyHay/Leetcode-Solutions/Easy/Recursion/NthFibonacci/Description.md

 **Time: O(2^n) Two Recursive Calls Per Call Stack Layer** <br/>
 **Space: O(n) Variables** <br/>

 1. Take care of the base case for the first two Fib Numbers `F(1) = 0` & `F(2) = 1`.
-This is essential for recursion because it tells the function when to stop calling itself and start returning values back up the chain.
+This is essential for recursion because it tells the function when to stop calling itself and start returning values up the chain.

 ```py
 if n == 1: